mineta/taskbuster-boilerplate/README.rst

 Tests
 *****

-We need to update the languages in our Tests to make sure the translation works correclty.
+If you changed the default languages (English and Catalan), you need to update your Tests to make sure the translation works correclty.
 Open the file *functional_tests/test_all_users.py*:

 - in **test_internationalization**, update your languages with the translation of title text, here "Welcome to TaskBuster!"
 - in **test_localization**, update your languages.